mayasaffron/Kaur-Health/README.md

 - i tried and it worked!

-## updating add to bag view, so that service count is functional and messages relay service specific information
+## Bug 3 - updating add to bag view, so that service count is functional and messages relay service specific information
 solution: correct logic in the view

 - I adapted and used the logic from the mini project and tried to correctly define each evenutality of services being added to bag, with if statements.